Summer School Traditions

 Members of the Naval Band, Concert Band and Jazz Band board the square rigged flagship of the Culver Summer Naval School fleet, the RH Ledbetter under the full moon to serenade town and lake residents and the traditional flotilla of boats, by playing old favorite tunes along the East and West shores of Lake Maxinkuckee.
 This tradition began in 1942 aboard the OW Fowler, the predecessor to the Ledbetter.

-The Summer School of Horsemanship and the girls enrolled in the horsemanship deck take turns camping out in the tradition of the US Cavalry.
+The Summer School of Horsemanship and the girls enrolled in the horsemanship deck take turns camping out in the tradition of the Upper School Cavalry.
 Highlights include the ride to the camp site, living in old-fashioned Cavalry style tents, taking care of the horses in the field, cooking out, games and activities on horseback, campfires and sing-alongs.

 Girls Decks compete in a relay that incorporates signature strengths of the Culver Summer School for Girls-- teamwork, spirit, fun and purpose -- into a relay that includes each member of the Deck in Naval and athletic events, culminating in the each Deck singing their Deck song when their last runner arrives.